Placetel/call-control-notify-api/README.md

 ### Setup Call Control

 Change the routing of your number to *External API*.
-The amount of retries to contact your API can raised up to 10, we wait for 100ms after each retry.
+The amount of retries to contact your API can be raised up to 10, we wait for 100ms after each retry.

-Select a backup routing plan which will be used in case of an error and an announcement which will be played before processing your response.
+Select a backup routing plan, which will be used in case of an error and an announcement, which will be played before processing your response.

 ## Our POST request